Visual Arts Courses

 Maker Challenge

 Description: Have you ever looked at something and wondered “How did they do that?”
 In the Maker Challenge course, we will look at these very questions and work to answer them.
 Using design process, we will explore unique challenges and work together to explore questions like how the Pyramids or Stonehenge were constructed.
-In a collaborative studio atmosphere, students will engage in research, design thinking, and the building of prototypes.
+In a collaborative studio atmosphere, students will engage in research, design thinking, building prototypes, and pursue individual projects.

 Making with Metal